bablokb/pic-toolchain/Readme.md

 Example Programs
 ================

-The directory `src` contains a number of sample projects for the PIC12F675.
+The directory `projects` contains a number of sample projects.
-Be sure to copy also the file `src/rules.inc`, which contains generic make-rules used by all projects.
+Be sure to copy also the file `projects/rules.inc` (generic makefile-rules) and the directory `projects/include` used by all projects.

 The projects demonstrate various aspects, e.g. how to embbed assembler code into C-code, or link with preexisting assembler-code.